kienkauko/serverless-simulator/README.md

   - Total latency is computed as:
     Total Latency = Propagation Delay + Container Spawn Time + Service Processing Time.

+- **Load Balancer and Scheduler:**
+  - The system has been refactored to include separate Load Balancer and Scheduler components:
+    - **Load Balancer (LB):** Receives incoming requests and determines which container instances should handle them.
+      - Currently implements a random selection strategy for idle containers.
+      - Functions as a local LB, limited to managing instances within a single cluster.
+    - **Scheduler:** Responsible for spawning new containers when needed.
+      - Implements two strategies: FirstFit and BestFit for container placement.
+      - Currently operates within a single cluster scope.

 - **Container Assignment Mechanism:**
-  - On request arrival, the simulator first checks for any idle container:
+  - On request arrival, the request is directed to the Load Balancer:
+    - The LB checks for available idle containers using its selection strategy.
-    - If an idle container is found, it is immediately assigned to handle the request.
+    - If an idle container is found, the request is immediately forwarded to it.
-    - Otherwise, a new container is spawned on a server with sufficient capacity.
+    - If no suitable container is available, the LB calls the Scheduler to spawn a new container.
   - Idle containers are monitored with a timeout; if reused before expiration, the idle timeout is cancelled.

 - **Resource Consumption at Each State:**